SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Recreating complex structures and functions of natural organisms in a synthetic form is a long-standing goal for humanity1.
 The aim is to create actuated systems with high spatial resolutions and complex material arrangements that range from elastic to rigid.
 Traditional manufacturing processes struggle to fabricate such complex systems2.
 It remains an open challenge to fabricate functional systems automatically and quickly with a wide range of elastic properties, resolutions, and integrated actuation and sensing channels2,3.
 We propose an inkjet deposition process called vision-controlled jetting that can create complex systems and robots.
 Hereby, a scanning system captures the three-dimensional print geometry and enables a digital feedback loop, which eliminates the need for mechanical planarizers.
 This contactless process allows us to use continuously curing chemistries and, therefore, print a broader range of material families and elastic moduli.
 The advances in material properties are characterized by standardized tests comparing our printed materials to the state-of-the-art.
 We directly fabricated a wide range of complex high-resolution composite systems and robots: tendon-driven hands, pneumatically actuated walking manipulators, pumps that mimic a heart and metamaterial structures.
 Our approach provides an automated, scalable, high-throughput process to manufacture high-resolution, functional multimaterial systems.

-**Tags:** Composites, Electrical and electronic engineering, Mechanical engineering, Polymers
+**Tags:** Polymers, Mechanical engineering, Electrical and electronic engineering, Composites

 ---

-## 108. AI-driven robotic chemist for autonomous synthesis of organic molecules
+## 109. AI-driven robotic chemist for autonomous synthesis of organic molecules

 **Authors:** Taesin Ha, Dongseon Lee, Youngchun Kwon, Min Sik Park, Sangyoon Lee, Jaejun Jang, Byungkwon Choi, Hyunjeong Jeon, Jeonghun Kim, Hyundo Choi, Hyung-Tae Seo, Wonje Choi, Wooram Hong, Young Jin Park, Junwon Jang, Joonkee Cho, Bosung Kim, Hyukju Kwon, Gahee Kim, Won Seok Oh, Jin Woo Kim, Joonhyuk Choi, Minsik Min, Aram Jeon, Yongsik Jung, Eunji Kim, Hyosug Lee, Youn-Suk Choi